achintyapro03/ASIC_Design_Lab/README.md

         - `opcode (6:0)`: Operation code.
     - **Usage**: Used for jump instructions, where the program counter (PC) is modified to jump to a different location in the code.

-The floowing instructions were provided as part of an exercise.
+The following instructions were provided as part of an exercise.
 ```
 ADD r4, r5, r6
 SUB r6, r4, r5